-We requested a late checkout as our overnight bus to Yangon didn’t leave until later in the evening.
-After a leisurely check-out at 15:00, we were able to sit in reception, use the wi-fi, watch TV, and staff even served us afternoon fruits!
-Exceptional value for money (low season) and would definitely recommend this hotel to everyone, no hesitation – the experience is wonderful.
+Our overnight bus to Yangon does not leave until later in the evening, so requested a late checkout.
+After a leisurely check-out at 15:00, we are able to sit in reception, use the wi-fi, and watch TV.
+Staff even served us afternoon fruits.
+Exceptional value for money and would definitely recommend this hotel to everyone, no hesitation – the experience is wonderful.

-Tried several places during the 6-night stay and must say that these restaurants are worth revisiting:
+Tried several restaurants during the 6-night stay and must say that these are my favourites:

-- The French Touch (from the boat bridge, walk a couple of blocks on main road, you’ll see an orange sign on your right) for its freshly baked bread with Caraway seeds; best bread in Myanmar!
+- The French Touch (from the boat bridge, walk a couple of blocks on main road, you’ll see an orange sign on your right) for its freshly baked bread with Caraway seeds; best bread in Myanmar.
 Croissants are also excellent.
-The ambience here is relaxing and meals are offered at a slightly higher price than usual but the quality is very good.
-The French owner is a photographer/film maker and the restaurant’s walls are covered in gorgeous photos of the country – there’s also a free documentary film showing each night around 19:00.
+The ambience here is relaxing and meals are offered at a slightly higher price than usual although the quality is very good.
+The French owner is a photographer/film maker and the restaurant’s walls are covered in gorgeous photos of Burma.
+A free documentary film is on each night at around 19:00 hrs.

-- The Live Dim Sum House (No 43, Yone Gyi Rd) is exceptional for local meals (1,500+K) and of course their freshly in-house made Dim Sums (1,000+K); oh, and a Mandalay Rum shot is only 300K!
-Quality, service, and reasonable prices made this a regular haunt.
+- The Live Dim Sum House (No 43, Yone Gyi Rd) is exceptional for local meals (1,500+K) and of course freshly in-house made Dim Sums (1,000+K); oh, and a Mandalay Rum shot is only 300K.
+Quality, service, and reasonable prices, make this a regular haunt.